Monads for framed torsion-free sheaves on multi-blow-ups of the projective plane: Introduction

 \paragraph{Acknowledgement} I would like to thank first my supervisor Ugo Bruzzo, to whom I am very grateful.
-Thanks a lot to Claudio Rava for the useful discussions and the many remarks and suggestions.
-Many thanks to the Department of mathematics of the university of Genova for helping me during my brief visits.
-I would like to thank also Professor Vladimir Rubtsov for his interest in my work and for help while he was visiting SISSA in summer 2008.
+Thanks a lot to Claudio Rava for useful discussions, remarks and suggestions.
+Many thanks to the Department of Mathematics of the University of Genova for helping me during my brief visits.
+I would also like to thank Professor Vladimir Rubtsov for his interest in my work and for help while he was visiting SISSA in summer 2008.